bjones1/CodeChat_Editor/docs/implementation.md

 format.

-The CodeChat Editor changes all links to documents on the local filesystem, so that following a link turns into a websocket-based update command, instead of a page reload.
+The CodeChat Editor changes all links to documents on the local filesystem, so that following a link turns into an update message, instead of a page reload.
 In addition, this allows us to save the file before the current page is closed.

 Simplest non-IDE integration: the file watcher.